DeveloperC286/conventional_commits_next_version/README.md

 ## Usage
 conventional_commits_next_version collects Git commits directly from a Git repository(See [Usage - Git Environment Variables](#usage-git-environment-variables)).
-You specify from where exclusively to begin collecting using either `--from-commit-hash` or `--from-tag`.
+You specify from where exclusively to begin collecting using either `--from-commit-hash` or `--from-reference`.

 Any Git commits meeting the Conventional Commits v1.0.0 specification are then used to calculate the next Semantic Versioning.
 The initial Semantic Versioning to begin calculations from is provided via `--from-version`.